Screenings, Lifestyle Adjustments Can Decrease Your Breast Cancer Risk

 Research has found that there are many lifestyle choices women can make to help reduce their chance of developing breast cancer.

-“The most important thing a woman can do to reduce her breast cancer risk is to get a screening mammogram,” says Dr. Carol Fujiyoshi, an OB-GYN at Kauai Medical Clinic.
+"The most important thing a woman can do to reduce her breast cancer risk is to get a screening mammogram," says Dr. Jami Fukui, a breast medical oncologist at Kapiolani Medical Center for Women & Children

-“Current screening guidelines supported by the American College of OB-GYN state that annual screening mammograms should start at age 40,” Fujiyoshi says.
-“Screening mammograms have decreased the rates of women dying from breast cancer due to early detection.”
+"Current screening guidelines supported by the National Comprehensive Cancer Network (NCCN) state that annual screening mammograms should start at age 40," adds Fukui, who also is an associate professor and researcher at the University of Hawaii Cancer Center.
+"Screening mammograms have decreased the rates of women dying from breast cancer due to early detection."

 Other simple adjustments a woman can make in her everyday life that can help lower the risk for breast cancer include the following:

-“Women should talk with their primary care physician about their personal risk factors and what screenings are right for them,” Fujiyoshi says.
+"Women should talk with their primary care physician about their personal risk factors and what screenings are right for them," Fukui says.

 To learn more about breast cancer screenings and other preventive health screenings, visit the Hawaii Pacific Health Cancer Centers microsite.